Uniformly most reliable three-terminal graph of dense graphs: Basic concepts and notations

-In fact, many researches on reliability focuses on determining a uniformly most reliable graph for a given number of vertices $n$ and edges $m$, as shown in Example $1$; if there is no uniformly most reliable graph, researchers usually focuses on determining the locally most reliable graph for $p$ close to $0$ or $1$, as shown in Example $2$.
-So, similar to the definition of uniformly (locally) most reliable graph {\upshape\cite{Archer, Brown}, we give the following definition of uniformly (locally) most reliable three-terminal graph.
+Many researches focus on determining a uniformly most reliable graph for given number of vertices $n$ and edges $m$, as shown in {\upshape\cite{Archer,BertrandGoffGraves,Romero}}.
+If there is no uniformly most reliable graph, researchers usually focus on determining the locally most reliable graph for $p$ close to $0$ or $1$, as shown in {\upshape\cite{Byer,Brown}}.
+At present, there are few studies on determining whether there is a uniformly most reliable three-terminal graph.
+Therefore, in this paper, we study the uniformly most reliable graph and the locally most reliable graph of dense three-terminal graph.
+One can see that some dense graphs have uniformly most reliable three-terminal graphs as Example $1$, some does not have the uniformly most reliable graph, but has locally most reliable three-terminal graphs as Example $2$.